Singing for Pleasure at St Ives

 Code: SVMSPPrint page

 This holiday is all about group singing just for the fun of it, both in parts and in unison.
-We'll sample a wide selection of music which could include traditional folk songs, Gilbert and Sullivan and music from the shows.
 You will need some sight-reading ability to get the most from this holiday.

 - Relaxed informal sessions